ruboerner/CEMIW/README.md

 ## Citation

-If you use this material, please cite is as
+If you use this material, please cite it as

 ```
 @misc{boerner2025,